Harvey Shore: Other work

 Shore has been a Public Relations Consultant, and worked as PR Manager for Village Roadshow Limited, the Maritime Services Board of NSW, and several other companies.
-He has written two books and worked as Senior Tutor in Scriptwriting and in Public Relations for the distance learning companies The Australian College of Journalism and Cengage Education.
+He has written two books ("From The Quay" - published by University of NSW Press; and "G.P - The Book of the TV Series" - published by ABC Enterprises) - and worked as Senior Tutor in Scriptwriting and in Public Relations for the distance learning companies The Australian College of Journalism and Cengage Education.
 Shore's TV experience and contacts also saw him writing long-running TV and pay-TV columns for MediaWeek, and also for Encore Magazine, a film and television industry journal.
-He currently writes a regular weekly newspaper column "Shorelines" for the News Corp Australia local newspaper "The Wynnum Herald".
+He wrote over 400 regular weekly newspaper columns called "Shorelines" for the News Corp Australia local newspaper "The Wynnum Herald", and continues to write stories for local newspapers.

-Shore joined the Australian Volunteer Coast Guard in May 2007, serving with Coast Guard Brisbane (Queensland Flotilla Two) in Manly, Queensland.
-He was appointed Flotilla Media and PR Officer in 2009, and also gained Competent Crew ranking in November 2009.
-He won his first Operational Service Award in 2010, a Meritorious Service Award in November 2011, and was declared a Disaster Hero by the Queensland and Federal governments in May 2011, and won a Queensland Flood and Cyclone Citation from the state government in that year, for work performed with his flotilla shipmates during the Brisbane Floods of January.
-In 2013, the Governor General of Australia awarded him a National Emergency Medal (Australia) for his work saving lives and property in the 2010-2011 Queensland Floods.
-This medal was presented by Graham Quirk the Lord Mayor of Brisbane, at a civic reception on 20 September 2013.
-Harvey won a clasp for his Operational Service Award in October 2013, after completing 200 Marine Assistance operations at sea.